AI SDK Internals

 Why this chapter exists

-determine whether an agent behaves correctly are buried in these three layers’ internal state models and callback
+whether an agent behaves correctly are buried in these three layers’ internal state models and callback ordering.

 The official docs alone don’t cut it.
 Four recurring questions in the community all trace back to missing this foundation: